joshgamoso/UGC-Luz1-MIS_Project/README.md

 # UGC-Luz1-MIS_Project
 MIS Inventory System

-The program is written in Python 3.4 using TKinter GUI library, it is a windows form connected to a MySQL database.
+The program is written in Python 3.4 using TKinter GUI library, it is a windows form connected to MySQL database.

 System requirements: